Lakehouse Job History

 Compilation Phase

-Issue: Job status shows "Preparing to execute".
+Symptom: Job status shows “Initializing”.

-Possible Causes and Solutions:
+Possible causes and solutions:

 - Complex execution plan: The job may require a long time to optimize.
 Please be patient; it should not take more than 10 minutes under normal circumstances.